Rakshit-Shetty/Multimodal-Style-Transfer-via-Graph-Cuts/README.md

 3. Download the pretrained model [here](https://drive.google.com/)

 4. Generate the output image.
-A transferred output image w/&w/o style image and a NST_demo_like image will be generated.
+3 outputs in total.
+A transferred output image with and without style image and a nested_demo_like image like those before and after image will be generated.

    ```python
    python test.py -c content_image_path -s style_image_path